son-ha-264/Logistic-Regression-with-Titanic-Dataset/README.md

 # Logistic Regression with Titanic Dataset using R

 The dataset in question in question is the famous [Titanic dataset](https://www.kaggle.com/c/titanic/overview).
 We are going to perform some data preprocessing/cleaning and fit a Logistic Regression model to predict whether a passenger survivied the accident or not.
+Information on the dataset and the meaning of each variables can be found in the hyperlink.

 ## 1. Load the dataset and some basic preprocessing